djkeu/Kukuk/README.md

 # Kukuk - a digital cuckoo clock for Android

 ## Description
-Kukuk is an Android app for that mimics a cuckoo-clock.
+Kukuk is an Android app that mimics a cuckoo-clock.
 A cuckoo sound is played and a message is shown at every hour, indicating the hour of the day, and once every quarter.

 Minutely alarms are included for testing/showcasing purposes.